 Today, I want to share my top 10 people skills for network marketers.

 To recruit people, and retain people, you must be able to build strong relationships with others.
+You must get others to like, know and trust you.
 Without good people skills that will never happen.

 To sum it up, without a solid ability to get along with others, you won’t survive long in network marketing.

-Other lessons I learned through trial and error during my past 14 years in this industry.
+Other lessons I learned through trial and error during my past 16-years in this industry.
 They are listed in no particular order.
 Enjoy.

 Don’t be too quick to judge other people.
 Before you judge someone or come to a conclusion about them, take a moment and put yourself in their shoes!
 Think about their background, beliefs, values and experiences.